[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 • Always use descriptive names for variables and outputs, and remember to include a description.

-7. Tag your Resources
+7. Tag your resources consistently

-A robust and consistent tagging strategy will help you tremendously when issues arise or trying to figure out which part of your infrastructure exploded your cloud vendor’s bill.
+A robust and consistent tagging strategy will help you tremendously when issues arise or when trying to figure out which part of your infrastructure exploded your cloud vendor’s bill.
 You can also craft some nifty access control policies based on tags when needed.
 Like when defining naming conventions, try to be consistent and always tag your resources accordingly.

 The Terraform argument tags should be declared as the last argument(only depends_on or lifecycle arguments should be defined after tags if relevant).